GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Sugar and its negative effects on acne

-Great soy alternatives: Fermented chickpeas, mushrooms, fresh lima beans, coconut milk, hemp milk.
+Better Alternatives: Fermented chickpeas, mushrooms, fresh lima beans, coconut milk, and hemp milk.

 Infographic of foods that are bad for your acne